bridgecrewio/aws-modernization-workshop-bridgecrew/content/kubernetes/60_securing_runtime/6002_k8s_runtime_scanning.md

 ![alt_text](images/bcIntegrationK8sAPIKey.png "image_tooltip")

 Give the *cluster a name*, this is used to identify the Kubernetes cluster within Bridgecrew.
+For example, use `workshop-cluster`.

 ![alt_text](images/bcIntegrationCreateK8sCluster.png "image_tooltip")